30.0 h + 30.0 h

 The students will be evaluated :

-individually through a written exam on the basis of precise objectives defined and announced in advance;
+- individually, through a written and/or an oral exam, on the basis of precise objectives defined and announced in advance;

 For this lecture, it is assumed that the students have already acquired the basic concepts of materials sciences, quantum physics, statistical physics, and materials physics taught in bac 2 and in bac 3 (for example, in the lectures LMAPR1805, LMAPR1491, and LMAPR1492).